 - i.
-The finalised Programme documentation is forwarded to the Education Committee for final review and approval. - ii.
-Once the committee is in full agreement of the programme with no further suggested changes, the programme is approved and forwarded to the General Committee for final review. - iii.
-The General Committee is chaired by the institute's President, also including the Education Director, Head of School, Quality Assurance Board Chair and a quorum of 8 people. - iv.
-Once fully approved by the General Committee, the programme is submitted to the National Commission for Further and Higher Education (NCFHE) for review, approval and allocation of relative MQF level. - v.
-Upon receipt of approval from the NCFHE, the programme is added to the institute's portfolio and disseminated accordingly.
+The finalised Programme documentation is forwarded to the Education Sub-Committee for final review and approval.
+Dissemination is carried out in various ways, namely: - On the IFS' website - Mail shots to HR Managers of various banks and other financial services stakeholders.
+Programmes are also circulated to other stakeholders, depending on the topic. - Face-to-face meetings with identified key stakeholders in different financial services entities. - Reference to our new programme during IFS events. - ii.
+Once the committee is in full agreement on the programme with no further suggested changes, the programme is approved and forwarded to the General Committee for final review. - iii.
+The Committee is chaired by the institute's President, also including the Vice President-Education.
+In total, there must be a quorum of six people. - iv.
+Once fully approved by the Committee, the programme is submitted to the Malta Further & Higher Education Authority (MFHEA) for review, approval and allocation of the relevant MQF level. - v.
+Upon receipt of approval from the MFHEA, the programme is added to the institute's portfolio and disseminated accordingly.

-4 STUDENT-CENTRED, LEARNING, TEACHING AND ASSESSMENT
+4. STUDENT-CENTRED, LEARNING, TEACHING AND ASSESSMENT